-Because of the comparative size of commercial trucks on the roadways today, it’s understandable to see how much damage a trucking accident can cause other drivers.
+Because of the sheer size of most commercial trucks on the roadways today, it’s understandable to see how much damage a trucking accident can cause other drivers.
 Oftentimes, commercial trucks and big rigs can triple or even quadruple the size of smaller vehicles on the roads.
 Moving at high rates of speed, these vehicles can crush standard-size cars on roads.
 It’s often thought that when a trucking accident occurs, the driver of the commercial vehicle or the company he or she represents is likely on the hook for any damages.
 Well, the fact is as, in any other personal injury claim, liability is determined on a case-by-case basis.

 It’s true that truck drivers have an even greater imperative to be careful on the highways, particularly in inclement weather.
 Because of the sheer size of their vehicles, icy or slushy roads pose a particularly significant hazard to other vehicles when you add commercial vehicles to the mix.
 Of course, all drivers have a duty of care to behave responsibly on the roads.
 For truck drivers in inclement weather conditions, for instance, that means being even more careful than if they were behind the wheel of a standard sedan or SUV.

 Yet, it’s not necessarily true that the truck driver is automatically at fault, and here are a few reasons why: